 The interest rates for federal loans disbursed between July 1, 2017 and July 1, 2018 are as follows:

 - Direct Unsubsidized (graduate or professional degree): 6%

 - Direct PLUS Loans: 7%

-To get a federal student loan, borrowers need to complete the Free Application For Federal Student Aid (FAFSA).
-The FAFSA is what schools and states use to determine the aid you receive, including grants and loans.
-You cannot get a federal loan without completing FAFSA.
-That means you’d have to use private loans, which can be more expensive.
+To get a federal student loan, borrowers must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is what schools and states use to determine the aid you receive, including federal grants and loans.
+You cannot get a federal loan without completing the FAFSA.
+You’d otherwise have to use private loans, which can be more expensive.

 The FAFSA has to be completed and submitted every year for you to remain eligible for federal aid.
 Even if nothing about your situation has changed, you still need to submit it again.

 You can complete the FAFSA online.
-It opens on Oct.
-1 every year and remains that way throughout the year.
-However, schools sometimes have much earlier deadlines, so it’s a good idea to complete it as soon as possible if you have not done it yet.
+The application opens on Oct.
+1 each year and submission deadlines vary based on your school and state.
+It’s a good idea to complete it as soon as possible each year.